 Ms. Brewster: Thank you, Mr. Speaker.
-My questions are for the Minister of Human Resources and they concern the impact of the current water infrastructure situation Iqaluit is having on Government of Nunavut operations.
+My questions are for the Minister of Human Resources and they concern the impact of the current water infrastructure situation in Iqaluit is having on Government of Nunavut operations.

-Mr. Speaker, over the past few weeks I've lost count of the number of emergency building shut-down notices that the GN has issued as a result of pipe freeze-ups, sewage back-ups, and loss of potable water.
-As the member of Iqaluit-Tasiluk mentioned yesterday, the volume seems to be unprecedented.
-Can the minister indicate if her department has been able to estimate the impact that these repeated shut-downs have had in terms of direct costs to engage contractors and indirect costs including lost productivity from employees being repeatedly sent home?
+Mr. Speaker, over the past few weeks, I have lost count of the number of emergency building shutdown notices that the GN has issued as a result of pipe freeze-ups, sewage back-ups, and loss of potable water.
+As the member from Iqaluit-Tasiluk mentioned yesterday, the volume seems to be unprecedented.

+Can the minister indicate if her department has been able to estimate the impact that these repeated shutdowns have had in terms of direct costs to engage contractors and indirect costs, including lost productivity from employees being repeatedly sent home?
 Thank you, Mr. Speaker.